 - In the Source filter field, select one of the following:

 - IP ranges to allow incoming traffic from specific IP addresses.
 Specify the range of IP addresses in the Source IP ranges field.

 - Subnets to allow incoming traffic from a particular subnetwork.
 Specify the subnetwork name in the following Subnets field.
 You can use this option to allow access between the VMs in a 3-tier or scaleout configuration.

 - In the Protocols and ports section, select Specified protocols and

 Click Create to create your firewall rule.

-The following instructions use Deployment Manager to deploy a VM instance with Windows and all of the persistent disks that SAP ASE requires.
-You define the values for the installation in a Deployment Manager configuration file template.
+The following instructions use Cloud Deployment Manager to deploy a VM instance with Windows and all of the persistent disks that SAP ASE requires.
+You define the values for the installation in a Cloud Deployment Manager configuration file template.

 The following instructions use Cloud Shell, but if you prefer, you can use the Cloud SDK in your local terminal instead.

 template.yamlconfiguration file template to your working directory by entering the following command in the Cloud Shell: